anyaepie/typo-cut/README.md

 I manually copied code files converted by the model to p5js.org to keep iterating on gui and file upload.
 Alternative option was to copy all files on github, sync the repo locally and use VSCode + Copilot to keep iterating, yet I really liked ability to quickly iterate (save-play-stop) available through web-intefrace on p5js.org.

 Website (index.html) is responsibly (?) vibe-coded with Claude 3.7 (and cross evaluated with Gemini) as I'm an absolute noob when it comes to front-end.

+This documentation, especially diagramms are produced by Claude based on the code files uploaded and edited by hand after.

 ## Contacts